Minnesota Vikings vs. Carolina Panthers NFL Week 6 Odds, Plays and Insights - NewsBreak

 Panthers stats and trends

-- In Carolina's five games this season, it has three wins against the spread.
+- Carolina has played five games, with three wins against the spread.

-- This season, the Panthers have one against the spread win in two games as an underdog of 2 points or more.
+- The Panthers have covered the spread once this season when underdogs by 2.5 points or more (in two chances).

-- Carolina's games this season have hit the over on one of five set point totals (20%).
+- Carolina's games this season have gone over the total in one out of five opportunities (20%).

-- The Panthers have turned the ball over seven times this season, three more turnovers than the Vikings have forced (4).
+- The Panthers have turned the ball over three more times (7 total) than the Vikings have forced a turnover (4) this season.

 Home and road insights

-- At home this year, Carolina has two wins against the spread and is 2-1 overall.
+- Carolina has covered the spread twice at home, and is 2-1 overall there, this season.

-- This year, in three home games, Carolina has not hit the over.
+- Carolina has not hit the over in three home games this season.

-- The Vikings are winless ATS (0-1) as 2-point favorites or more away from home.
+- The Vikings are winless ATS (0-1) on the road as 2.5-point favorites or more.

 Powered by Data Skrive.